Archive for the 'Directors: Scorsese' Category

 The Climax (25 minutes) arrives when Jordan, hiding in Italy with Donnie and their wives, learns that Aunt Emma, his front for the Swiss money-laundering, has died.
 He must race back to Zurich to shift the money to a new account, and in the process the yacht is wrecked in a storm.
 He’s arrested and agrees to rat on his friends.
 Naomi divorces him.
 He tries to protect Donnie but fails and is sent to jail.
 In the epilogue he’s shown bouncing back, playing to an audience of suckers who share his dream of getting very rich.

-Winter’s screenplay, with its parallelled and intertwined lines of goal-driven action and its reiteration of one large-scale component, shows how the classical pattern can be expanded to fill out a longer-than-average running time.
+Winter’s screenplay, with its parallelled and intertwined lines of goal-driven action and its reiteration of one large-scale component, a second Complicating Action, shows how the classical pattern can be expanded to fill out a longer-than-average running time.

 Dimension 3: The story and its world